The Beast's little brother

 Bring lunch and make a day of it.

-Pros: - scorecards with map available at kiosk at the start of course
+Pros: - scorecards with map available at kiosk at the start of course. scorecards also point out out of bounds for the course

 - bathrooms available in good location